 An astringent is a substance that draws water out of tissues, causing them to shrink.
-In skin care, people sometimes use astringent products after cleansing to temporarily tighten the skin, shrink pores, and remove oil.
+In skin care, using astringent products after cleansing can temporarily tighten the skin, shrink pores, and remove oil.

 However, astringents can be drying, and are not suitable for every skin type.